(Part 5 of 5. Part 1; Part 2; Part 3; Part 4)

 By 1833, Patteson had a brisk trade in both his tavern and his stagecoaches.
 The coaches ran every day of the week excepting for Sundays from Richmond to Lynchburg, and they were pulled by four horses.
 Several other homestead owners along the route raised taverns of their own—which probably paid more than farming did.

 One homesteader, thirty miles east, a Raine by name, took advantage of the stage route passing by his house.
 He called his place of business Raine’s Tavern.
-And then, the hamlet that sprung up around him came to be called by the same name.
-Raine’s Tavern.
+And then, the hamlet that sprung up around him came to be called by the same name: Raine’s Tavern.

 Around 1836, or so, Patteson sold his Clover Hill Tavern to a John Raine and his brother Hugh Raine (who were, I think, brothers of the Raine’s Tavern owner).
 Hugh Raine also acquired 206 acres around the village, which was now called Clover Hill after the tavern.

-In 1845, the Virginia legislature created the new county of Appomattox, whittling land for it from four surrounding counties, and establishing the county seat (and so, the court house) in Clover Hill village.
 They first built a jail on the north side of the stage road and then the court house itself in the center of the road, forcing it to curve around the structure on both sides.

 The Clover Hill Tavern in 1865 and now.
-In the old picture, you can just about see the dining room attached to the main building, to its left.
+In the old picture, you can just about see the single-storey dining room attached to the main building, to its left.
 First Image Source.

 A year later, John Raine sold the Clover Hill tavern and kept the land just beyond the court house and to the south of the stage road.

-Here, he built another tavern and called it Raine Tavern.
-Two years later (perhaps business was so good in this tiny village that two taverns did not suffice) he built a large, two-storey structure in the backyard of Raine Tavern, and called it. . .Raine Tavern–this was the ‘new’ Raine Tavern.
+Here, he built another tavern and called it the Raine Tavern.
+Two years later (perhaps business was so good in this tiny village that two taverns–the Clover Hill and the Raine–did not suffice) he built a large, two-storey structure in the backyard of Raine Tavern, and called it. . .the Raine Tavern–this was the ‘new’ Raine Tavern.

 By 1863, the Raine estate had sold both these Raine taverns to a man who came from two hundred miles away, who left the first tavern in its state of disuse and converted the second (newer) one into a family residence.